-The opening montage began with, “Russia overwhelms.
+NBC whitewashed Russia’s communist legacy in the lead segment of its Friday broadcast of the opening ceremonies of the Winter Olympics in Sochi.
+Game of Thrones actor Peter Dinklage narrated the network’s lionization of the largest country by land mass: “Russia overwhelms.
 Russia mystifies.
 Russia transcends.
 Through every stage of its story, it’s resisted any notion of limitation.
 Through every re-invention, only redoubling its desire to cast a towering presence.”

-The narrator—Game of Thrones actor Peter Dinklage—continued by saying, “The empire that ascended to affirm a colossal footprint; the revolution that birthed one of modern history’s pivotal experiments.
-But if politics has long shaped our sense of who they are, it’s passion that endures…”
+PETER DINKLAGE (voice-over): The empire that ascended to affirm a colossal footprint; the revolution that birthed one of modern history’s pivotal experiments.
+But if politics has long shaped our sense of who they are, it’s passion that endures….